rebryant/pgbdd/benchmarks/README-schedule.txt

         Existentially quantify top stack element by specified variables and replace

 i Docstring
-        Print out BDD information about top element on stack
+        Print out BDD information about top element on stack.
+	Docstring is appended to information.

 s Name
         Store top stack element by Name.
 Do not remove from stack